A member performing duty in Australia must observe certain days as public holidays, unless required for duty.

 Supervisor not below WO2(E)/APS 4 of the member in the member's direct chain of command or supervision.

-Members are not required to attend for duty for the period that commences on 23 December 2017 and ends on 2 January 2018.
+Members are not required to attend for duty during the following periods.

 The periods in subsection 1 include public holidays that fall within the period.